flipkart-incubator/Krystal/krystex/README.md

 3. [`Facets`](../krystal-common/src/main/java/com/flipkart/krystal/data/Inputs.java) - A container
    object which can holds input and dependency values of a kryon.
 4. [`Results`](../krystal-common/src/main/java/com/flipkart/krystal/data/Results.java) - A container
-   object which holds the logicExecResults of executing a given dependency of a kryon multiple times in a '[fanout](#dependency-fanouts)' pattern.
+   object which holds the results of executing a given dependency of a kryon multiple times in a '[fanout](#dependency-fanouts)' pattern.

 ### Example execution